One-shot Capacity bounds on the Simultaneous Transmission of Classical and Quantum Information: Achievability

-where $\{|\ell\rangle\}_{\ell=1}^{|\mathcal{L}|}$ are some orthonormal basis and $\sigma_{XY^{\otimes|\mathcal{L}||\mathcal{K}|}B}^{m,(\ell,k)}$ can be seen by tracing out other systems in (\ref{srdLK-resulted}). \end{itemize} Having defined the decoders, it is seen that the phrase in (\ref{e-Bob}) indicates the probability of an erroneous detection of the public message, while the expression in (\ref{p-Eve}) captures the notions of an erroneous detection of the private message as well as the secrecy condition of the eavesdropper where the secrecy will be commented on shortly.
-After we derandomize the code, we will see that the criteria mentioned in definition (\ref{maind}) can be set out from these criteria by using the monotonicity of the trace distance and properly adjusting the constants.
+where $\{|\ell\rangle\}_{\ell=1}^{|\mathcal{L}|}$ is some orthonormal basis and $\sigma_{XY^{\otimes|\mathcal{L}||\mathcal{K}|}B}^{m,(\ell,k)}$ comes about by tracing out uninvolved systems in the disturbed state. \end{itemize} Having defined the decoders, it is seen that the phrase in (\ref{e-Bob}) indicates the probability of an erroneous detection of the public message, while the expression in (\ref{p-Eve}) captures the notions of an erroneous detection of the private message as well as the secrecy condition of the eavesdropper (the latter is clarified below).
+After we derandomize the code, we see that the criteria mentioned in Definition \ref{maind} can be set out from these criteria by using the monotonicity of the trace distance and properly adjusting the constants.